jormaechea/sls-helper-plugin-janis/README.md

 #### SQS URL Env Vars

-Environment Variables will be created for SQS URLs:
+Environment Variables will be created for SQS URL if the property `generateEnvVars` of each queue is set as true (for main queues, `generateEnvVars` defaults to `true`):

 * `[NAME_IN_SNAKE_CASE]_SQS_QUEUE_URL` for main queue
 * `[NAME_IN_SNAKE_CASE]_DELAY_QUEUE_URL` for delay queue (when `delayQueueProperties` received)